 It’s important to remember that your final contact with the program must show a clear toxicology screening.
 If your screenings show evidence of drug or alcohol abuse, you will not receive your proper certification of completion of the program.
 If you don’t complete the program within six months of your conviction, you will not be able to have your license reinstated.

 If you’ve been charged with a DUI, it’s important to contact a DUI attorney as soon as possible.
 It’s never recommended for anyone to handle their DUI charge alone.
 Even if you failed a breathalyzer test, an attorney can help to investigate if the police acted improperly, or if their equipment was faulty.
 Issues like this have caused DUI cases to be dismissed on more than one occasion.
-Instead of navigating these charges, fines, and suspensions alone, call an attorney to help you understand your options.
+Instead of navigating these charges, fines, and suspensions alone, call a DUI Attorney to help you understand your options.